joel-jeremy/dev-notes/containers/wsl/README.md

     export DOCKER_CERT_PATH="/home/jay/.minikube/certs"
     ```

-4. In Windows, open a new bash terminal and export the above variables and values (or put the export commands in `$HOME/.bash_profile` or `$HOME/.bashrc` file to avoid having to export the variables everytime)
+4. In Windows, open a new terminal and export the above variables and values

     **IMPORTANT: Make sure to prefix `DOCKER_CERT_PATH` with `//wsl$/$DISTRIBUTION_NAME` (where `$DISTRIBUTION_NAME` is the name of the WSL distribution that is running Minikube) otherwise Docker will not be able to find the directory from Windows** i.e.

     ```sh
+    # Put the command in `$HOME/.bash_profile` or `$HOME/.bashrc` file to avoid having to export the variables everytime
     export DOCKER_CERT_PATH="//wsl$/Ubuntu/home/jay/.minikube/certs"
+    ```

+    ```powershell
+    # PowerShell
+    # Put the command whichever file is defined in the `$PROFILE` variable to avoid having to export the variables everytime
+    $env:DOCKER_CERT_PATH="//wsl$/Ubuntu/home/jay/.minikube/certs"
     ```

 5. Docker away in Windows!